alexandrupaler/qxx/README.md

 computational power to improve the cost of the placement heuristic.

-The K7M heuristic can be cited using
+Some concepts used by QXX were presented in a paper about the K7M heuristic
 ```
 @inproceedings{paler2019influence,
   title={On the influence of initial qubit placement during NISQ circuit compilation},